IFRCGo/ecv-toolkit/app/_disease/disease-08_en.md

 ### Prevention

-- Routine vaccination of children.
+- Routine vaccination of children
-- Mass vaccination campaigns with social mobilization in countries where the disease is common and causes many deaths.
+- Mass vaccination campaigns with social mobilization in countries where the disease is common and causes many deaths
-- Rapid detection and referral of suspected cases to health facilities.
+- Rapid detection and referral of suspected cases to health facilities
-- Reduced overcrowding in shelters.
+- Reduced overcrowding in shelters
-- Improved ventilation in shelters.
+- Improved ventilation in shelters
-- Separation of people sick with measles for four days after they develop a rash.
+- Separation of people sick with measles for four days after they develop a rash
-- Coughing etiquette (cough into sleeve, handkerchief or tissue, NOT the hand).
+- Coughing etiquette (cough into sleeve, handkerchief or tissue, NOT the hand)
-- Handwashing with soap.
+- Handwashing with soap
-- Social mobilization and behaviour change communication.
+- Social mobilization and behaviour change communication

 ### Vulnerable people

-- Children who are not vaccinated, especially those who are poorly nourished or have vitamin A deficiency.
+- Children who are not vaccinated, especially those who are poorly nourished or have vitamin A deficiency
-- Adults aged more than 20 years old.
+- Adults aged more than 20 years old
-- Pregnant women.
+- Pregnant women
-- Displaced populations and those living in cramped or crowded conditions.
+- Displaced populations and those living in cramped or crowded conditions
-- People whose immune systems are compromised (for example, by leukaemia or HIV infection).
+- People whose immune systems are compromised (for example, by leukaemia or HIV infection)

 ![dt-08_en]({% render_depth %}assets/img/graphics/dt-08_en.png){:class="my-img-class"}